-To be the best product manager you can be, and to satisfy your customer, you have to start thinking like a customer and not like a product manager.
+To satisfy your user, you have to start thinking like a user and not like a product manager.

 “…maximizing satisfaction with customer journeys has the potential not only to increase customer satisfaction by 20 percent but also to lift revenue by up to 15 percent while lowering the cost of serving customers by as much as 20 percent. ” – McKinsey